arodmail/cloud-analytics/docs/developer/data-acquisition.md

 | 3 | SSH | 22 | Yes | Yes | Yes
 | 4 | SNMPv1/2 | 161 | No | No | No

 Note: See [Security Concerns](developer/data-acquisition?id=security-concerns) below for other reasons SNMPv1/2 is not supported.
-Also see [RAID Log (ART 0350)](architecture/raid) for High Risk identification of SNMP use for device monitoring purposes.
+Also see [RAID Log](architecture/raid) for High Risk identification of SNMP use in device monitoring purposes.

-## 1. HTTPS
+### 1. HTTPS

 HTTPS (HTTP over TLS), is widely supported for its use of an added encryption layer of SSL/TLS to protect web traffic.
 This support includes encryption of a request URL, query parameters, HTTP headers, and cookies, which may be used to identify a user.
 HTTPS increases the security posture of the solution through: